freenas/docker-images/lychee/README.md

 ### User / Group Identifiers

-Sometimes when using data volumes (`-v` flags) permissions issues can arise between the host OS and the container.
+Sometimes when using data volumes permissions issues can arise between the host OS and the container.
 We avoid this issue by allowing you to specify the user `PUID` and group `PGID`.
 Ensure the data volume directory on the host is owned by the same user you specify and it will "just work" ™.

-In this instance `PUID=1001` and `PGID=1001`.
-To find yours use `id user` as below:

 ## Setting up the application